petrochuk/Andronix/README.md

 - [x] Mark a task as complete
 - [x] Open local folders
 - [x] Create a new user story in Azure DevOps
-- [x] Open Azure DevOps item in a browser
+- [x] Open Azure DevOps item such as Bug, Task, User Story, Feature in a browser
+- [x] Open Azure DevOps pull request in a browser

 ## Installation